stolostron/rhacm-docs/services/serv_overview.md

 # Red Hat Advanced Cluster Management for Kubernetes services overview

-An Red Hat Advanced Cluster Management for Kubernetes service can be one of the following types: Kubernetes service, Kubernetes ingress, or Istio service.
-An Red Hat Advanced Cluster Management for Kubernetes service runs on a single managed cluster or on multiple managed clusters.
+A Red Hat Advanced Cluster Management for Kubernetes service can be one of the following types: Kubernetes service, Kubernetes ingress, or Istio service.
+A Red Hat Advanced Cluster Management for Kubernetes service runs on a single managed cluster or on multiple managed clusters.
 They support Kubernetes services, Kubernetes ingress services, and Istio services.

 The following sections provide a summary of the types of services that are available for Red Hat Advanced Cluster Management for Kubernetes.